ColdBox/coldbox-zero-to-hero/Course Outline.md

 - Create the integration tests
 - Implement the handlers

+Steps: 15

 ### 14. Extra Credit

 - Ability to see global and user rants in JSON
+- Don't let a user poop and bump the same rant
+- When you bump or poop from the user profile page - take the user back to that page, not the main rant page.
+Ie - return them to where they started
+- Convert the bump and poop to AJAX calls
+- CSRF tokens for login, register, and new rant
+- Move `queryExecute` to `qb`

+Other Ideas:
+- Environments in ColdBox.cfc
+- Domain Names in CommandBox